 “Simon Peter, a bondservant and apostle of Jesus Christ, to those who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ.”

 Peter calls himself a slave of Jesus Christ.
 Slave to Christ is the highest role anyone could possess.
-This is the way God honors the Christian (John 12:26).
+This position is the way God honors the Christian (John 12:26).
 The slave ultimately becomes a king (Revelation 1:6).
 True joy comes from serving the King.

 The slave is totally at his master’s disposal.